CentaurusInfra/arktos/docs/design-proposals/node/Partial-Runtime-Readiness-Handling.md

 situations on the node, and the pod placement logic at the scheduler needs to be changed to ensure POD was scheduled to a node with desired runtime service.

-Initially Arktos is currently implemented as "NodeReady requires ANY one of its runtime services ready" for best resource utilization, i.e. the scheduler can schedule the pod to a node as long as its desired runtime service ready on the node.
+Arktos is currently implemented as "NodeReady when ANY one of its runtime services is ready" for best resource utilization, i.e. the scheduler can schedule the pod to a node as long as its desired runtime service ready on the node.
-However, this implementation carries a drawback with PODs with cross workload type dependencies which can be described as followings:
+However, this implementation carries a drawback where pods have cross workload type dependencies.
+Consider a case with Alcor network agent below:

-A cluster is setup and supports two runtime services, containerD and Arktos VM runtime,  and their corresponding workload types, i.e. Container workload type and VM workload type.
-The network agent, Alcor agent, was deployed as a cluster daemonset, which is running as container workload.
-All tenant level workload PODs, either containers or VMs will need Alcor's agent in order to have its network up.
-A pod can be scheduled to a node ONLY VM runtime ready.
-However, the pod cannot run because the network agent failed to setup the network for it.
+A cluster is setup with two runtime services, containerD and Arktos VM runtime, for container and VM workload types respectively.
+The network agent of the cluster, i.e. Alcor agent, is deployed as a container workload daemonset on each nodes as long as the containerD runtime service is ready.

+Some nodes can be set as "Ready" with VM runtime service ready, even the Alcor network agent is not deployed on them.
+As a result, a VM pod can be scheduled onto them.
+However the VM will not run due to the network agent not exist.

 The following diagram illustrates the node status dependency, and cross workload type pod dependencies.